 Aamera’s journey with yoga began over ten years ago as an actor.
 She found that practicing yoga increased her ability to focus, concentrate and be more present in her roles on and off stage.
 Aamera has practiced various forms of yoga including Hatha, Vinyasa, Bikram and an ancient martial art form known as Kalari which has its roots in yoga.
 But what got Aamera hooked was the sense of joy she experienced after every single yoga practice.
 In 2010 Aamera decided to delve deeper into her practice by becoming certified yoga instructor to share her passion for yoga with others.
 Her goal as an instructor is to help you find what yoga means to you and how it can improve your life- on and off the mat.

 Hannah completed her 200-RYT training through CorePower Yoga Minneapolis and her 500 hour-RYT training at Sampoorna Yoga School in Goa, India.
 In addition to yoga, Hannah has always had an interest in holistic health and wellness, exploring different forms of movement, endurance sports, and human performance.
-She graduated from the University of Minnesota with a Bachelor of Science in Kinesiology and hopes to continue onto graduate school.
+She graduated from the University of Minnesota with a Bachelor of Science in Kinesiology is currently a physical therapy student at Concordia University in St. Paul with the goal of one day combining both yoga and physical therapy to help people heal their bodies.
 When not on her mat Hannah enjoys exploring the restaurant scene in the Twin Cities, riding her bike, going to shows, spending time with friends and family and international travel.

 Suzy teaches classes with an emphasis on alignment and breath work.
 She is a 500 RYT (Registered Yoga Teacher) who completed her training at Devanadi School of Yoga & Wellness in Minneapolis.
 Suzy has studied with and is influenced by her teachers, Tanya Boigenzahn, Amy Ippoliti and Rod Stryker.